KunalDhyani22/Artificial-Intelligence-Disaster-Relief-Helicopter-Routing/README.md

 Each trip costs F + alpha*distance.
 Here F is the fixed cost per trip (for takeoff and landing).
 And alpha represents some notion of fuel efficiency.
 Total value of solution = Total value achieved – total trip cost.
-The goal of the assignment to produce a plan for each helicopter, such that the total value is maximized.
+The goal of the project to produce a plan for each helicopter, such that the total value is maximized.
 How many trips they do.
 How many total packages of each type they start with per trip.
 Which villages do they visit and in what order.
 How many packages of each type do they drop per village.